How much do you really know about the CFA prep process? Are you doing things right?

 Put simply, for anything regarding the CFA exams, there is no single solution for anything that can be objectively regarded as ‘best’ or ‘guaranteed’.

 Yes, the CFA Institute material defines exactly what can be tested in the exam.
 But quite often, candidates may not find the format of delivery (e.g. the style of writing and presentation of the textbooks) particularly palatable.

 If that’s a problem for you, then it may not make sense to insist on CFA Institute material ‘because they are the best’.

-A friend in corporate finance here in London went through the exact same process - she was convinced that the CFA Institute material was the best to learn from and used it exclusively, and stubbornly refused to look at anything else.
-It took her ages to go through each section.
+A friend in corporate finance here in London went through the exact same process – she was convinced that the CFA Institute material was the best to learn from and used it exclusively, and stubbornly refused to look at anything else.
+The material didn’t suit her learning style – it took her ages to go through each section.
 Approaching exam time, she only was halfway through the material and ended up not-showing up for the exams.

 Different tools suit different styles.
 Don’t force-fit one when it’s not making sense.